By Karen Freifeld

 "It involves both problems with international comity and questions of gross, gross, gross fraud," Calabresi said.

-Cem Uzan, a member of the family named as a defendant, told Reuters in emails the defendants were not permitted to put up a defence in the Motorola case.
+Cem Uzan, a member of the family named as a defendant, told Reuters in emails the defendants were not permitted to put up a defense in the Motorola case.
 Uzan said he is living in France.
 Judge Rakoff has rejected submissions from Uzan, saying he must first submit himself to the jurisdiction of the court.

 Motorola Credit Corp, the former Motorola Inc's financing arm, became a subsidiary of Motorola Solutions (MSI.N) after the communications company split in 2011.
 Vodafone Group Plc (VOD.L) bought Telsim in 2005.